meteor/meteor/v3-docs/v3-migration-docs/breaking-changes/upgrading-packages.md

   //                              ^^^^^^^ for meteor 3.0
 });
 ```

-Then you can publish your package and test it with Meteor 3.0, by running `meteor publish`.
+Then you can publish your package and test it with Meteor 3.0, by running `meteor publish --release=3.0-rc.2`.

 ## Changes for packages that do not use Meteor packages that had breaking change